 - Dizziness when standing up & disorientation

-6) It’s Okay to Call Home & Cry
+7) It’s Okay to Call Home & Cry

 When I hit Kennedy Meadows North, I called home from a remote location on a payphone using lots of quarters to let my parents know I was quitting and getting off the trail.
 My not-so-outdoorsy mother told me, “Oh hunny, you just need another shower.
 You’re just tired.
-Go get some rest & see how you feel tomorrow.”
+Go get some rest and see how you feel tomorrow.”
 The truth was, as I stood there clinging to the phone, I knew my mom was right.

-I’d taken one shower, and I could count 10 places I still saw dirt on my legs.
+I’d taken a shower and I could still count 10 places I still saw dirt on my legs.
 I did need another shower.
-And I was exhausted, my back hurt from my bear canister digging into it.
-We’d also had a really scary descent into town with more snow than I thought we’d encounter AND… the store was out of ice cream bars.
+I was also exhausted and my back hurt from my bear canister digging into it.
+We’d just had a really scary descent into town with more snow than I thought we’d encounter AND… the store was out of ice cream bars.

-7) Be Honest
+8) Be Honest

 Also, be honest when you’re scared on the trail and ask others to support you with your fears.
 I was hiking alone in the Southern California desert when I passed a section of trail in which there were three massive rattlesnakes lining both sides of the trail.
 I did a 180 and stopped for a 2nd breakfast until there were other hikers to pass the section alongside.
 I told them why I had stopped and it was empowering when they asked if I wanted to hike with them through it.

-9) Hiker Boxes Shouldn’t Be Skipped
+9) Don’t Skip Hiker Boxes

-10) Don’t give yourself a schedule
+10) Don’t commit to a rigid schedule

-11) You got this.
+11) You got this

-As hard as it will be, it’s 100% worth it.
-The Pacific Crest Trail is notorious for having the lowest completion rate of any long distance trail, and you’ll see why when you’re on it.
+As hard as hiking the PCT will be, it’s 100% worth it.
+The Pacific Crest Trail is notorious for having the lowest completion rate of any long-distance trail and you’ll see why when you’re on it.
 If you’re planning to hike the PCT, it takes commitment.
 Don’t give up on yourself too quickly when the going gets tough.

-Take a zero-day in town, shower, sleep in a comfy bed with fluffy pillows, and treat yourself to some non-trail food…then get back out there.
+Take a zero-day in town, shower, sleep in a comfy bed with fluffy pillows, and treat yourself to some non-trail food.
+Then get back out there!
 My experience was always realizing how much I missed the trail within the first mile after a zero-day.